slack-samples/bolt-js-assistant-template/README.md

 ### `app.js`

 `app.js` is the entry point for the application and is the file you'll run to start the server.
 This project aims to keep this file as thin as possible, primarily using it as a way to route inbound requests.

+### `/listeners`

+Every incoming request is routed to a "listener".
+This directory groups each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events, `/listeners/shortcuts` would handle incoming [Shortcuts](https://docs.slack.dev/interactivity/implementing-shortcuts/) requests, and so on.

+**`/listeners/assistant`**

+Configures the new Slack Assistant features, providing a dedicated side panel UI for users to interact with the AI chatbot.
+This module includes:

+- The `assistant_thread_started.js` file, which responds to new app threads with a list of suggested prompts.
+- The `message.js` file, which responds to user messages sent to app threads or from the **Chat** and **History** tab with an LLM generated response.

+### `ai/`
+The `index.js` file handles the OpenAI API initialization and configuration.